Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Edith Perez

-The NASEM initiative, which was requested by congress, focuses on improving the representation of women and underrepresented minorities in clinical trials and research.
-This work aims to identify policies and programs aimed at increasing inclusion, analyze the economic benefits of inclusion, highlight new programs designed to have the most positive impact on underrepresentation, and identify factors that best predict which programs and interventions are replicable and scalable.
+The NASEM initiative, which was requested by congress, focuses on improving the reflectivity of people in clinical trials and research to the US population.
+This work aims to identify policies and programs aimed at increasing participation, analyze the economic benefits of participation, highlight new programs designed to have the most positive impact on a lack of reflectivity, and identify factors that best predict which programs and interventions are replicable and scalable.

-SU2C’s Health Equity Committee began in 2018 and is committed to lowering the barriers of access to new treatments for all cancer patients.
-The committee seeks to change the health disparities landscape by supporting the inclusion of underrepresented populations into clinical trials, supporting clinical trials and research studies that include these populations, and influencing other funders to take similar, tangible steps to improve health equity.
-In pursuit of these goals, the committee developed criteria for proposals within the context of SU2C, including three critical components: an indication of whether the research will address the populations expected to benefit from widespread use of newly developed treatments; patient recruitment and retention plans for including historically underrepresented racial and ethnic populations; and a letter of support from the lead institution’s Chief Diversity Officer, or an equivalent position.
+SU2C’s initiative, began in 2018, is committed to addressing the challenges of access to new treatments for all cancer patients.
+The committee seeks to change the health challenges landscape by supporting the reflectivity of people in clinical trials, research, and programs to the US population.
+In pursuit of these goals, the committee developed criteria for proposals within the context of SU2C, including three critical components: an indication of whether the research will address the populations expected to benefit from widespread use of newly developed treatments; patient recruitment and retention plans for including people in clinical trials as reflected in the US population; and a letter of support from the lead institution’s leader in community health issues.

 Advancing Precision Medicine Through Comprehensive Molecular Profiling